Search for a course...

-Access to Higher Education at Lincoln College provides the opportunity to study on an intensive course in preparation for University courses.
+Access to Higher Education at Lincoln College provides the opportunity to study on an intensive programme in preparation for University courses.

-Access programmes are well established throughout the country as an alternative to A level entry to degree programmes at universities and colleges of higher education.
-They provide entry to a degree with no previous qualifications.
+Access programmes are well established throughout the country, as an alternative to A level entry, to degree programmes at Universities and Colleges of Higher Education.
+They provide entry to a degree with appropriate previous qualifications.

 The Access programme is divided into different 'pathways', catering for students with differing career and vocational ambitions.

 The Healthcare Practitioners pathway is a full time course tailored to suit those interested in degrees and careers in nursing, midwifery, physiotherapy, occupational therapy, speech therapy, health administration among others.